 We Will Accept Medical Marijuana Cards

-When Ohio’s Medical Marijuana Program becomes active, we’re proud to announce we will be one of the few medical cannabis clinics open to the public.
+Ohio’s Medical Marijuana Program is active, and we’re proud to be one of the medical cannabis clinics in Ohio.
 Dr. Blatman has been approved as one of 222 doctors in Ohio as of August 2018 that will be able to recommend marijuana medicinally.

 In order to receive a medical marijuana license, you’ll need to receive a recommendation from a certified clinic.
 Once you receive your recommendation, you can apply for a license.
-Your license will last one year and will allow you to purchase medical cannabis from a dispensary.
-Medical cannabis available in Ohio includes topical patches, CBD oil, raw herb, edibles, and more.
+Your license will last one year and will allow you to possess marijuana.
+Access to the dispensaries is provided 3 months at a time as your condition and response to treatment are recorded.
+Medical cannabis available in Ohio includes topical patches, CBD oil, raw herbs, edibles, and more.
 Smoking cannabis remains against the law.
 Medical ingestion will have to be technically done through alternative methods such as edible consumption, vaping, or topicals.
 Public consumption will also continue to be against the law.
 Consumption will need to take place in the privacy of your own home.